Indices and Benchmarks – Q3 2013

 Reviewing the returns of indices and benchmarks is useful for comparing how your portfolio performed when viewing your latest statement.

 A portfolio is made up of several components based upon your risk profile.
 For example, a balanced portfolio might have 5% cash, 45% bonds and 50% equities.
-The Canada Pension Plan would be considered a balanced portfolio as it had 50.9% in equities as of September 30, 2012.
-Click here to see the CPP asset mix.
+The Canada Pension Plan portfolio has about 50% in equities, 16.9% in real estate (and infrastructure) assets and 33.1 % in fixed income (plus other debt).

 For comparison purposes, I looked at two typical mutual fund groups to give you perspective on your own portfolio’s performance over the past year.

-The Average Canadian Balanced Equity Peer Group return for 1 year was -+7.73% (as of September 30, 2012 source: www.Globeadvisor.com) .
+The Average Canadian Equity Balanced Peer Group return for 1 year was +9% (as of September 30, 2013 source: www.Globeadvisor.com) .
 This calculation is simply the average of all the Canadian Balanced Equity funds in Canada.
 The portfolio would be about 40% bond and 60% equity.